Journey's End (Doctor Who): Plot

 Inside the TARDIS, the Tenth Doctor is regenerating.
 He halts the transformation by transferring the remaining energy into his severed hand.
 (Note: The Doctor's hand was originally severed from his wrist in the 2005 episode "The Christmas Invasion".)
 The regeneration has progressed enough to enable the Doctor's body to heal, but not change his physical appearance.
-Gwen and Ianto find safety in an impenetrable time lock and Sarah Jane is saved from Daleks by Rose's ex-boyfriend Mickey and her mother Jackie.
+Gwen and Ianto find safety in an impenetrable time lock, and Sarah Jane is saved from Daleks by Rose's ex-boyfriend Mickey and mother Jackie.

-The TARDIS is captured by the Daleks and transported to their flagship the Crucible.
+The TARDIS is captured by the Daleks and transported to their flagship, the Crucible.
 Sarah Jane, Mickey, and Jackie surrender themselves to get aboard.
 The Supreme Dalek orders the TARDIS to be destroyed, with Donna Noble locked inside; in the process, Donna touches the severed hand, causing a new, cloned Doctor to form, which saves the TARDIS from destruction.

 Davros, creator of the Daleks, explains that the stolen planets form a "Reality Bomb" which would destroy all matter in every universe.
 To stop the bomb, Martha threatens to destroy Earth, and Sarah Jane, Mickey, Jack, and Jackie threaten to destroy the Crucible.
 The Supreme Dalek transports both groups in front of Davros.
 The clone Doctor and Donna also arrive and try to use a device to refocus the bomb onto the Daleks.
 Davros blasts them both with electricity.
-Donna then becomes imbued with Time Lord knowledge that she gained during the clone Doctor's creation, and disables the bomb and the Daleks.
+Donna resultantly becomes imbued with Time Lord knowledge that she gained during the clone Doctor's creation, and disables the bomb and the Daleks.
 The two Doctors and Donna relocate the missing planets, but the control panel is destroyed before Earth can be relocated.
 Motivated by Dalek Caan's prophecy of the Daleks' extinction, the new Doctor destroys the Daleks and the Crucible.
 The original Doctor offers to save Davros, who refuses.
 The companions flee into the TARDIS and "tow" the Earth back into its original orbit using the Cardiff Rift as a "tow rope".

 Sarah Jane returns home; Martha and Mickey leave with Jack; and the Doctor returns Rose and Jackie to the parallel universe in which they were previously trapped.
 (Note: As depicted in the 2006 episode "Doomsday".)
-He also sends the clone Doctor into the parallel universe to accompany Rose, as the cloned Doctor is part human and will grow old along with Rose.
-After departing, Donna's human mind becomes overwhelmed by the Time Lord knowledge and starts to deteriorate.
-The Doctor wipes her mind to save her life and takes her home.
-The Doctor tells Donna's family that Donna must never remember him or she will die, and subsequently leaves on his own.
+He also sends the clone Doctor into the parallel universe to accompany Rose, as the cloned Doctor is part human and will grow old with Rose.
+After departing, Donna's human mind becomes overwhelmed by the Time Lord knowledge and begins to deteriorate.
+The Doctor wipes her mind to save her life against her wishes and takes her home; informing Donna's family that Donna must never remember him or she will die.
+Dejected, the Doctor leaves on his own.